Lincoln City F.C.: History

 Lincoln were relegated to the Fourth Division at the end of the 1985–86 season, and the year after that they became the first team to suffer automatic relegation from the Football League.
 They regained their Football League place automatically via promotion as champions of the Conference at the first attempt.
 In the 1997–98 season, Lincoln were promoted from the Third Division (previously the Fourth Division), but were immediately relegated back on the next season.
 On 3 May 2002 Lincoln entered into administration.
 Lincoln City were relegated again from League Two on the last day of the end of the 2010–11 season after a home defeat to Aldershot Town.

 In the 2016–17 season, Lincoln City under Danny Cowley were promoted as champions back to the Football League.
-In the 2016–17 FA Cup, Lincoln beat Championship side Ipswich Town, in a replay, after progressing past Guiseley, Altrincham and Oldham Athletic, before defeating Championship leaders Brighton and Hove Albion at Sincil Bank to make the fifth round of the FA Cup for the first time since the end of the Victorian era.
-On 18 February, Lincoln went on to beat top flight side Burnley 1–0 to historically go through to the FA Cup quarter-final, the first time a non-league club had progressed to the last eight since 1914.
-In the quarter-finals, they were defeated 5–0 at Arsenal.
+In the 2016–17 FA Cup, Lincoln beat Championship side Ipswich Town, and Championship leaders Brighton and Hove Albion before defeating top flight side Burnley 1–0 to reach the quarter-final, the first time a non-League club had progressed to the last eight since 1913–14.
+In the quarter-finals, they were defeated 5–0 at eventual Cup champions Arsenal.

-On 6 February 2018, Lincoln beat Chelsea U21s in the semi-final of the 2017–18 EFL Trophy, taking them to Wembley Stadium for the first time.
-They went on to win the Final against Shrewsbury Town on 8 April 2018.
-The winning goal was scored by Elliot Whitehouse in the 16th minute and was the only goal of the match.
-On 12 May, Lincoln drew 0–0 with Exeter City in the first leg of the League Two play-offs.
-In the second leg, on 17 May, Lincoln lost 3–1.